KeremTurgutlu/self_supervised/README.md

 Before raising a PR please create a new branch with name `<self-supervised-algorithm>`.
 You may refer to previous notebooks before implementing your Callback.

-Please refer to [contributing in fastai](https://github.com/fastai/fastai#contributing), same rules apply.
-Also
+Please refer to sections `Developers Guide, Abbreviations Guide, and Style Guide` from https://docs.fast.ai/dev-setup and note that same rules apply for this library.